This interview previously appeared in The Recorder, volume 8, no. 1 (January 2016)

 The recorder seems to recur throughout your oeuvre.
 What fascinates you about this instrument?
 And what is your favourite recorder?

 The recorder is the paperclip among instruments: it seems so simple, but just try to figure it out.
-That seemingly ‘simple’ sound has a very direct beauty that seems not quite of this world.
+That deceptively ‘simple’ sound has a directly compelling beauty that seems not quite of this world.
 ‘Pure’ is a nice word for it.
-Very special, of course, is the pedagogical mission that has traditionally clung to the instrument.
-When you start learning to play it, everything is deceptively simple, but then that little wooden pipe turns out to contain virtually all the wonders of music, including the most virtuoso.
-To be a famed beginner’s instrument is sometimes considered detrimental, but I would be proud of it.
+Especially notable, of course, is the pedagogical mission that has traditionally clung to the instrument.
+When you start learning to play it, everything is deceptively simple, but then that little wooden pipe turns out to contain virtually all the wonders of music, including the most virtuoso music.
+To be best known as a beginner’s instrument is sometimes considered detrimental, but I would be proud of it.
 The recorder is the true pedagogue among instruments.

 The recorders I like best are Renaissance recorders, perhaps because they seem slightly more vocal than later models.
 But the instruments are generally not that important, the musicians who play them all the more.